-I have lived with epilepsy since early childhood and have been painting with oils since I was 13 when my great aunt handed me her paintbrush and encouraged me to work on an oil painting she had started.
+I had lived with epilepsy since early childhood and have been painting with oils since I was 13 when my great-aunt handed me her paintbrush and encouraged me to work on an oil painting she had started.
 I was hooked.
 Since then, art has always been a wonderful escape for me.
 It gave me a sense of inner peace, regardless of where I was in my life.
-Although I put aside having a career in art to pursue a degree in Special Education and have had over 20 rewarding years working with people with intellectual disabilities, I continued to paint, albeit infrequently.
+Although I put aside having an art career to pursue a degree in Special Education and have had over 20 rewarding years working with people with intellectual disabilities, I continued to paint, albeit infrequently.
 I’m lucky to say that after the past thirteen years of excellent seizure control, getting an M.Ed. in Instructional Design from UMass Boston, I am now pursuing a graduate certificate in Health Communication at Boston University.
 Despite my aspirations, I’ve kept my love for painting alive.

 ‘Resilience’ is a gouache painting based on a photo a co-worker took many years ago of a forest in Kyoto, Japan.
-I was drawn to the simplicity and depth of the forest, as well as the contrast in lighting.
-I chose the name ‘Resilience’ because it not only reflects the nature of bamboo but it also reflects what a person with epilepsy must have.
+I was drawn to the simplicity and depth of the forest and the contrast in lighting.
+I chose the name ‘Resilience’ because it reflects the nature of bamboo and what a person with epilepsy must have.